camunda/camunda/docs/events.md

-# Event scopes
+# Events

-To understand what event scopes are, we first need to understand what events are.
-This description provides a summary of the BPMN 2.0 specification and combines it with how it works in Zeebe.
+This is a description of events and event scopes.
+It combines a summary of the BPMN 2.0 specification with how they work in Zeebe.

 In BPMN, **events** are flow nodes that represent that something can happen that affects the flow of the process.